 In Law, the ability to read large volumes of research and synthesise the key ideas into one or two succinct messages is a skill humanities students are highly trained in.
 This is just one of the reasons why a career in commercial law or as a barrister appeals to bright graduates.
 A career in law requires a keen intellect, a thirst for knowledge and a need to understand the bigger picture.

 With a keen eye for detail, you'll have the chance to put everything you've learnt at university into practice.
-Armed with your degree, if you're dedicated and tenancious a career in law beckons.
-Find out more about a career in commercial law.
+Armed with your degree, if you're dedicated and tenacious a career in Law beckons.

 4. Marketing, Media, PR, Publishing & Journalism, Consumer & Retail

 These sectors are perceived to be the more traditional career routes for humanities graduates.
-Combining your creative thinking and problem solving skillsset, this is often why graduates find these are the routes for them.
-What's more, with an ever changing technology and digital landscape, new opportunities and roles in these sectors are popping up all the time - and as a bright graduate you have the potential to excel.
-Find out more about each of the sectors just here:
+Combining your creative thinking and problem-solving skillsets is often why graduates find these are the routes for them.
+What's more, with the ever-changing technology and digital landscape, new opportunities and roles in these sectors are popping up all the time and, as a bright graduate, you have the potential to excel.

 5. Charity, Public Sector, Education & Teaching

 If you're looking for an exciting, challenging and rewarding career, check out these sectors.
 As a humanities graduate you will most likely have the essential skills needed to excel and enjoy a career in these areas - good team working skills, the ability to deal with people as well as excellent communication, organisational skills and an ability to work under pressure.
 There is a diverse range of roles available in this sector

 - Learn more about Charity & Social Enterprise | Browse opportunities in Charity & Social Enterprise